A young man and woman sitting at a laptop having a discussion with their tutor

 If your application to be an English Language Assistant is successful and your post is confirmed, you'll need to prepare for your placement.

-You’ll receive a detailed information pack around six weeks before you depart.
+You’ll receive a detailed information pack shortly before your departure.
 The information will be specific to the country you will be working in and will cover topics such as inductions and lesson ideas.
-At any time you can find useful information on the country-specific pages.
+At any time you can find useful information on the destination-specific pages.

 Costs involved